kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1023-data-layer-architecture/README.md

 // Endpoint interface allows setting and retrieving of attributes
 // by a data collector.
-// Note that actual endpoint structure would be something like (pseudeocide)
+// Note that actual endpoint structure would be something like (pseudocode)
 // type EndpointState struct {
 //   address
 //   ...
 //   data map[string]interface{}
 // }
-// The plugin interface would only mutata the `data` map type Endpoint interface {
+// The plugin interface would only mutate the `data` map type Endpoint interface {
    // StoreAttributes sets the data for the Endpoint on behalf
    // of the named collection Plugin